A Characterization of Multioutput Learnability: Batch Multioutput Learnability

 \subsubsection{A More General Characterization of Learnability for Decomposable Losses}

-Unlike Theorems \ref{thm:multi_label_batch_hamming} and \ref{thm:batchgenloss} in classification setting where we connected the learnability of $\Fcal$ to the learnability of $\Fcal_k $'s w.r.t.\ $0$-$1$ loss, Theorem \ref{thm:batch_reg_decom} relates the learnability of $\Fcal$ to the learnability of $\Fcal_k$ w.r.t.\ $\psi_k \circ d_1$ instead of more canonical loss $d_1$.
+Unlike Theorems \ref{thm:multi_label_batch_hamming} and \ref{thm:batchgenloss} in classification setting where we connected the learnability of $\Fcal$ to the learnability of $\Fcal_k $'s with respect to $0$-$1$ loss, Theorem \ref{thm:batch_reg_decom} relates the learnability of $\Fcal$ to the learnability of $\Fcal_k$ with respect to $\psi_k \circ d_1$ instead of the more canonical loss $d_1$.
 In this section, we complete that final step to characterizing learnability in terms of $d_1$ with an additional assumption on $\psi_k$.